 DATx announced this week that they are working on a solution to facilitate cross-chain transactions, which means improving the ability to bridge different blockchains to communicate and unlock current challenges in the cross-chain token economy.

-With the DATxChain’s smart contract protocol, developers will be able to develop DAPPS that support multi chain and multi-asset transactions, allowing their users to access DAPPS with assets outside of DATx in addition to assets on the DATx chain.
-The platform will go live on second quarter of 2019.
+With the DATxChain’s smart contract protocol, developers will be able to develop DAPPS that support multi-chain and multi-asset transactions, allowing their users to access DAPPS with assets outside of DATx in addition to assets on the DATx chain.
+The platform will go live during the second quarter of 2019.